nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/ArcCommanderManual/arc_isa_study.md

 ## Adding a study

-**Note:** Make sure to close all isa.xlsx files before submitting a new command to the command line, as otherwise the information cannot be saved by the ARC Commander.
+> :warning: Make sure to close all isa.*.xlsx files before submitting a new command to the command line, as otherwise the information cannot be saved by the ARC Commander.

 - An investigation may contain several studies, which in turn can include multiple assays.
 - There is no need for a folder structure that represents a study since all data are associated with assays.
 Studies can be created to group related assays within an investigation.
 A study consists of a single isa.study.xlsx file, can be created by using `arc s init`.
 - An existing study can be registered to the investigation by using `arc s register`.
 - To create the isa.study file and afterwards register the new study `arc s add` can be used.
 This command combines init and register.

-_Note: A study identifier also defines the isa file name, so ensure to avoid special characters!_
+> :warning: A study identifier also defines the isa file name, so ensure to avoid special characters!

 | Field                   | Description                                                                                                                                                                                             | Input                                                                                         |
 |-------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------|